OmriKaduri/omrikaduri.github.io/_posts/2021-10-25-DL-Optimization - Introduction.md

 ---
 layout: post
 comments: true
 title:  "Deep Learning Optimization Theory - Introduction"
 date:   2021-10-25 22:10:01 +0300
+tags: Deep-learning-theory Optimization
 ---
 > Understanding the thoery of optimization in  deep learning is crucial to enable progress.
 This post provides an introduction to it.